Wynn has accepted the vacant head coaching job at Washington.

 Sophomore Devin Hudson had 17 points and a career-high 24 rebounds

-Jody Wynn is in her seventh year as the head women's basketball coach at Long Beach State.
+Jody Wynn enters her eighth year as the head women's basketball coach at Long Beach State.
 Since her arrival at the Beach, she has rebuilt the program with seven-straight Big West Tournament appearances and three Women's National Invitation Tournament (WNIT) bids.